Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 		The four humours
 	</div>
 	<div class="answer">
-		<p>Humourism was the principal medical tradition in Europe from the time of Hippocrates until the eighteenth century &ndash; a span of nearly two millennia.
-It held that human health was determined by the interplay of four fundamental bodily fluids: blood, phlegm, bile and black bile.
-Disease arose from an imbalance of the humours, and doctors would design lifestyle and medicinal interventions to re-establish equilibrium.
+		<p>Humourism was the principal medical tradition in Europe from the time of Hippocrates until the eighteenth century &ndash; a span of two millennia.
+It held that human health was determined by the interplay of four fundamental bodily fluids (humours): blood, phlegm, bile and black bile.
+Disease arose from an imbalance of the humours, and doctors would devise lifestyle and medicinal interventions to re-establish equilibrium.
 Diet and daily routine were closely regulated; diuretics, emetics and laxatives would be prescribed; and various forms of blood-letting (e.g. using leeches) was common.</p><br>

 		<p>The humours' natural balance was thought also to manifest in a person's character and predispositions (hence adjectives such as phlegmatic and melancholy).
-In fact, the humourism were an integral part of a coherent theory of the Universe and each individual's place within it.
-The humours were connected to music, astrology, material textures, seasons, profession, and more.
+In fact, humourism was an integral part of a coherent theory of the Universe and each individual's place within it: it was connected to music, astrology, material textures, seasons, profession, and more.
 A physician would have to take all of these factors &ndash; mental, physical, and circumstantial &ndash; into account when deciding on a course of treatment.</p><br>

 		<p>Nevertheless, the relative simplicity and coherence of the framework, coupled with its impressive compass, is at least a partial explanation for humourism's longevity in medicine.
 [Incidentally, the decline of its popularity, in favour of modern medical concepts and techniques, was accompanied by an increase in the complexity of medicine and consequently a growing inequality in the relationship between patient and physician.
-But perhaps that's a story for another time.]</p>
+But that's a story for another time.]</p>
 	</div>
 </div>